Les-Aventuriers-Numeriques/railstatus3/docs/rscp.rst

     C,RSCP_SET_VERSION,1\n
     C,TANK_UPDATE_FILL,f156jt4hb5dhv2e9df56dhf1r1eh54re,56000\n

-See TODO for a complete list of available commands.
+See :ref:`available-commands` for a complete list.

 Response
 ````````

+Response is sent back after a command was handled.
+It contain the response code (which indicates if the command execution was
+successful or not).
+It may also contain additional data.

 ::